captbaritone/webamp/packages/webamp-modern/src/maki/maki-bytecode.md

 # Maki Bytecode

 Maki is a custom scripting language implemented to support user-defined user interfaces for "modern" Winamp skins.
-Maki compiles to a custom bytecode which gets interpreterd by Winamp's skin engine.
-Neither the compiler nor the interpreter are open source, but as part of my [Webamp](https://webamp.org/) project, I reverse engineered the bytecode, and wrote a JavaScript interpreter for it.
-This document is an attempt to document what I've learned about the Maki bytecode, its structure, and interpretation in the hopes that it may prove useful if someone else wants to write a Maki interpreter, compiler, or simply better understand how modern Winamp skins work.
+Maki compiles to a custom bytecode which gets interpreted by Winamp's skin engine.
+Neither the compiler nor the interpreter are open source, nor is the binary format documented.
+But, as part of the [Webamp](https://webamp.org/) project, I reverse engineered the bytecode, and wrote a JavaScript interpreter for it.
+This document is an attempt to document what I've learned about the Maki bytecode, its structure, and interpretation, in the hopes that it may prove useful if someone else wants to write a Maki interpreter, compiler, or simply better understand how modern Winamp skins work.

 ## Structure of a `.maki` file

-The bytecode contained in a .maki file takes the following form (I think.
-I'm still trying to grock it).
-These are my notes trying to write down what I understand so far.
-Most of this was infered from reading the decompiler mentioned above.

-The goal of this document is to give one enough information to implement a Maki virtual machine.
+A Maki binary file consists of several sections in a fixed order.
+There are seven sections which are always present.
+If the binary was compiled with the `\debug` flag enabled, there are two additional sections containing metadata not strictly needed for execution.
+There are no section headers, so the only way to know where one section ends and the next begins is to read them sequentially.

+The sections are:

+1. Header
+2. Types/Classes
+3. Methods
+4. Variables
+5. Strings
+6. Bindings
+7. Code
+8. Filepaths (debug)
+9. Instruction Line Numbers (debug)

-Note: All numbers are little endian.
+_Note: All numbers are little endian._

 ### 1. Header